 Chickens are not good greenhouse guests.
 Your lettuce starts or nutritious homegrown kale are delicious meals to a chicken, and they will eat, peck or scratch up planting areas.
 Thus, the coop should be separated from the greenhouse either by a wall or screen.
-Which to use is a matter of personal preference.
+Whatever you choose is a matter of personal preference.
 A screen creates air exchange between the two environments, which allows some of the benefits mentioned above.
-However, as most chicken owners will know, a coop can be a smelly and messy.
-This may not be the environment you want to spend time in, and a greenhouse should be a place you’d like to hang out.
+However, as most chicken owners will know, a coop can be smelly and messy.
+This may not be the environment you want to spend time gardening in; and a greenhouse should be a place you’d like to hang out.

 Furthermore, your plants and chickens have different needs in terms of light and temperature.
 Chickens can overheat more easily than many plants.
 If combining the structures into a single airspace, you need to be careful to not overheat the chicken coop during the day when the greenhouse warms up.
 Design sufficient automated ventilation systems.
 Chickens can also be more cold-tolerant than a lot of plants, using their own body heat to sustain their environment even in sub-freezing temperatures.
 For this reason, you may want to save money and leave the chicken coop un-insulated, while adding insulation to the greenhouse for year-round growing.
-Ceres Greenhouse Solutions greenhouse/chicken coop model uses this design, featuring an insulated solar greenhouse on the South side, and an un-insulated chicken coop on the North.
+Ceres Greenhouse Solutions greenhouse/chicken coop model uses this design, featuring an insulated passive solar greenhouse on the South side, and an un-insulated chicken coop on the North.
 Each environment is tailored for its occupants, while creating a more energy-efficient and cost-effective structure overall.